Strandgaard96/vehicle_collision_webpage/docs/README.md

 years [Central Park annual temperatures](https://www.weather.gov/media/okx/Climate/CentralPark/monthlyannualtemp.pdf).
 In reference to the 'Vision Zero' program, another explanation could be that the program was not very successful, or that the program has increased general traffic awareness leading to an increase in reported/registered accidents corresponding to the effectiveness of the employment of the program.

 ## Age group and gender distribution
 Now, we look into another part of the data set, namely the data about the people involved in the crash.
 We have chosen to look at the drivers of the vehicles involved in the crashes, more specifically their age and genders, to attempt to discern if there are any patterns.
 The drivers are split into age groups for each gender (male/female), which are then normalized by the actual number of people in NYC within that age group (specific numbers are found [here](https://www.baruch.cuny.edu/nycdata/population-geography/age_distribution.htm)).
 This gives us a realistic method of comparing the number of crashes per people now found in each bar to a bar in a different age group.
-However, as we dont know how many people in a given age group have a drivers license and own a vehicle, there's still some error here, but we have unfortunately not been able to find such numbers.
+However, as we don't know how many people in a given age group have a drivers license and own a vehicle, there's still some error here, but we have unfortunately not been able to find such numbers.

 <iframe src="Crashes_agegroups.html"
     sandbox="allow-same-origin allow-scripts"